markjay4k/cfddns/README.md

 # Cloudflare Dynamic DNS (CFDDNS)

-A simple dynamic DNS application.
+A simple example dynamic DNS application that uses the python-cloudflare API to create an IPV4 record that points to your public IP address.
+It periodically runs and updates the record whenever your IP changes.
+__WARNING__ currently not working

 ## Requirements